mharen/mharen.github.io/_posts/2011/2011-07-18-statistics-are-misleading-at-best.md

 The implication is that since the moment Obama took office, gas prices have gone crazy.
 My god!

-Wait wait wait…why the steep decline at the end of 2008?
+Wait wait wait...why the steep decline at the end of 2008?
 Let’s uncrop a bit (I downloaded some public data from an energy gov site, dropped it into Excel, and annotated it with SnagIt):

 ![fuel prices[2].png](/assets/2011/fuel prices[2].png)